SciCatProject/scicat-workshop/README.md

 ### Prepared by: Max Novelli and Jan-Lukas Wynen
 ### Version 2023/03/21

-These repository contains all the notebooks used to create the slides, examples and exercises for the SciCAt workshop
+This repository contains all the notebooks used to create the slides, examples and exercises for the SciCAt workshop

 The repository has the following structure:
 - README.md: